Critics of Sixteenth Amendment Under The Constitution of The Peoples Republic of Bangladesh

 General Discussion on Sixteenth Amendment of the Constitution of Bangladesh

-Before proceeding to the discussion of various points of Sixteenth amendment of the Constitution of the People’s Republic of Bangladesh, at first we need to see the relevant provision from Sixteenth amendment which talks about impeachment of Justices of Supreme Court.
+Before proceeding to the discussion of various points of Sixteenth amendment of the Constitution of the People’s Republic of Bangladesh, at first we need to see the relevant provision from Sixteenth amendment which talks about the impeachment of Justices of Supreme Court.
 According to Article 96 of the existing Constitution of Bangladesh,

 - Subject to the other provisions of this article, a Judge shall hold office until he attains the age of sixty-seven years.

-- A Judge shall not be removed from his office except by an order of the President passed pursuant to a resolution of Parliament supported by a majority of not less than two-thirds of the total number of members of Parliament, on the ground of proved misbehavior or incapacity.
+- A Judge shall not be removed from his office except by an order of the President passed pursuant to a resolution of Parliament supported by a majority of not less than two-thirds of the total number of members of Parliament, on the ground of proved misbehaviour or incapacity.

 - Parliament may by law regulate the procedure in relation to a resolution under clause (2) and for investigation and proof of the misbehavior or incapacity of a Judge.

 - A Judge may resign his office by writing under his hand addressed to the President.

 There was a provision in the Article 96 of the 1972 constitution regarding impeachment of Supreme Court judges through the Presidential order by having two-thirds majority in parliament for proved misconduct and incapacity.
 Later, during the presidential form of government, a new provision was incorporated in the constitution which stipulates that any judge of the Supreme Court may be impeached through a Presidential order.
 According to the aforesaid provision, no judge can be removed before giving him or her scope of replying show cause notices mentioning actions against them on the ground of misconduct and incompetence.